yoga1290/schoolmate/readme.md

 At any point in the App where the Access Token is needed and couldn't be retrieved through the static getData() function in [Connect](https://github.com/yoga1290/schoolmate/blob/master/src/yoga1290/schoolmate/Connect.java) , a new [ConnectActivity](https://github.com/yoga1290/schoolmate/blob/master/src/yoga1290/schoolmate/ConnectActivity.java) Activity is started asking user to pick a service for authorization.

-Data are locally stored in form of JSON in the connect.txt (..not in the local DB,for now,for some debugging reasons) …Actually, this is cute as most of social networks responses are in JSON w few fields collisions here so I'm storing whatever comes to hand & ask for [ConnectActivity](src/yoga1290/schoolmate/ConnectActivity.java) is smth is missing! :)
+Data are locally stored in form of JSON in the connect.txt (..not in the local DB,for now,for some debugging reasons) …Actually, this is cute as most of social networks responses are in JSON w few fields collisions here so I'm storing whatever comes to hand & ask for [ConnectActivity](src/yoga1290/schoolmate/ConnectActivity.java) if smth is missing! :)

 The in-App [Server](src/yoga1290/schoolmate/Server.java) will be notified when the native browser is redirected to "http://localhost:1290/SOME_SERVICES?access_token=TOKEN_TO_BE_STORED"..as explained in the chart